all skills

 Scaffold Phase

 This protocol is not invoked directly (it has no commands of its own).
-A fresh project gets scaffolded one of two ways:
+Scaffolding a fresh project is deliberately trivial and needs no tooling:

-• The oc-orchestrator cold-start (/oc-ops on a project with no .checkpoints/) runs the same init as step zero.
+• The oc-orchestrator cold-start (/oc-ops on a project with no .checkpoints/) does the same thing as step zero.

 Do not add .checkpoints/ to .gitignore.
 Tracking the directory in git is what makes checkpoints survive across sessions and machines — including ephemeral runners like Claude Code on the web.